10.1. Long Short-Term Memory (LSTM)¶ Open the notebook in SageMaker Studio Lab

 model.predict('it has', 20, data.vocab)

 10.1.4.
-Summary¶
+Summary

-While LSTMs were published in 1997, they rose to greater prominence with some victories in prediction competitions in the mid-2000s, and became the dominant models for sequence learning from 2011 until more recently with the rise of Transformer models, starting in 2017.
-Even tranformers owe some of their key ideas to architecture design innovations introduced by the LSTM.
 LSTMs have three types of gates: input gates, forget gates, and output gates that control the flow of information.
 The hidden layer output of LSTM includes the hidden state and the memory cell internal state.
-Only the hidden state is passed into the output layer while the memory cell internal state is entirely internal.
+Only the hidden state is passed into the output layer while the memory cell internal state remains entirely internal.
 LSTMs can alleviate vanishing and exploding gradients.

 10.1.5.
-Exercises¶
+Exercises

-Adjust the hyperparameters and analyze their influence on running time, perplexity, and the output sequence.
+1. Adjust the hyperparameters and analyze their influence on running time, perplexity, and the output sequence.

-Compare the computational cost for GRUs, LSTMs, and regular RNNs for a given hidden dimension.
+3. Compare the computational cost for GRUs, LSTMs, and regular RNNs for a given hidden dimension.
 Pay special attention to the training and inference cost.

-Since the candidate memory cell ensures that the value range is between \(-1\) and \(1\) by using the \(\tanh\) function, why does the hidden state need to use the \(\tanh\) function again to ensure that the output value range is between \(-1\) and \(1\)?
+4. Since the candidate memory cell ensures that the value range is between \(-1\) and \(1\) by using the \(\tanh\) function, why does the hidden state need to use the \(\tanh\) function again to ensure that the output value range is between \(-1\) and \(1\)?

-Implement an LSTM model for time series prediction rather than character sequence prediction.
+5. Implement an LSTM model for time series prediction rather than character sequence prediction.